-Inspection Procedures
+06.03 Inspection Procedures

-Although all of the specific requirements in each need not be completed during every decommissioning inspection, the objectives of the should be met This allows the overall decommissioning inspection program the flexibility to adjust resources to address the level of activity and other considerations at a particular decommissioning facility. completion is determined by regional management consulting with the appropriate inspector that the inspection The scope of a particular and its respective requirements may be adjusted by regional management, as appropriate, to satisfy the objectives of this manual chapter as it applies to the specific facility being inspected.
-A TI may be required during decommissioning in order to cover areas not explicitly addressed by existing for site-specific situations and will be determined on a case-by-case basis.
-If no activity is believed to have occurred since the last annual inspection, an inspector should verify that no activities occurred onsite using the applicable If a core is not applicable to the current facility conditions (e.g., the spent fuel pool is no longer in service and therefore the associated is unnecessary), then the procedure is not required to be performed to complete the inspection requirements at the site.
+Inspection effort should be based on site activities and licensee performance.
+Although all of the specific requirements in each IP need not be completed during every decommissioning inspection, the objectives of the IP should be met.
+Discretionary IPs or Temporary Instructions (TIs) may also be used to meet a core IP requirement as long as the scopes are equivalent.
+This allows the overall decommissioning inspection program the flexibility to adjust resources to address the level of activity and other considerations at a particular decommissioning facility.
+IP completion is determined by regional management consulting with the appropriate inspector and evaluating that the procedure objectives have been met.
+The results will be documented in the inspection report.
+The scope of a particular IP and its respective requirements may be adjusted by regional management, as appropriate, to satisfy the objectives of this manual chapter as it applies to the specific facility being inspected.
+A TI may be required during decommissioning in order to cover areas not explicitly addressed by existing IPs for site-specific situations and will be determined on a case-by-case basis.
+If no activity is believed to have occurred since the last annual inspection, an inspector should verify that no activities occurred onsite using the applicable IPs.
+If a core IP is not applicable to the current facility conditions (e.g., the spent fuel pool is no longer in service and therefore the associated IP is unnecessary), then the procedure is not required to be performed to complete the inspection requirements at the site.
+It should be noted that all IPs listed in Appendices A and B are applicable to both sites shutdown under 10 CFR 50.82(a)(1) and sites shut down prior to those regulations being in place.

-06. Direct Inspection Effort
+06.04 Direct Inspection Effort

-The estimate of direct inspection hour resources in Appendix A of this manual chapter refers to the estimated time needed to complete the objectives at a given facility.
+The estimate of direct inspection hour resources in Appendix A of this manual chapter refers to the estimated range of time needed to complete the IP objectives at a given facility.
 The resource estimate is provided for planning purposes only, and deviations from the estimate should be made based on licensee performance, multi-unit site considerations, resident inspection activities, the type and schedule of decommissioning activities being conducted by the licensee, and the radiological source term present at the site.

-The direct inspection hour estimates are based on current experience regarding the time needed on site to complete the requirements, and will be reviewed periodically.
-It is expected that actual direct inspection hours will vary from site to site, as well as from the estimate given in a particular , depending on the status of decommissioning and the activities underway at the site, as well as NRC management discretion and the availability of inspection
+The direct inspection hour estimates are based on current experience regarding the time needed on site to complete the IP requirements, and will be reviewed periodically.
+It is expected that actual direct inspection hours will vary from site to site, as well as from the estimate given in a particular IP, depending on the status of decommissioning and the activities underway at the site, as well as NRC management discretion and the availability of inspection resources.

-06.Inspection
+06.05 Inspection Planning